 The following is an algorithm for composing a pack IRI from the IRI of an entire package resource and a part name.

-In order to be suitable for creating a pack IRI, the IRI reference of a package resource shall conform to RFC 3986 requirements for absolute IRIs.
+In order to be suitable for creating a pack IRI, the IRI of a package resource shall conform to RFC 3986 requirements for absolute IRIs.

 To compose a pack IRI from the absolute package IRI and a part name, the following steps shall be performed, in order: